Painting fabrics, Leather and Imitation Leather

 Video: Painting fabric - With these tips & tricks from MissPompadour you'll succeed (for sure!)

-Upholstery, leather or cotton: What to consider?
+Upholstery, leather or cotton: what to keep in mind?

 FAQ: Frequently asked questions about painting fabric